freddiemercuryisafterme/freddiemercuryisafterme/README.md

   ^doesnt apply to people im close to or familuy btw. ilyyy hiii cudz all uwant
 </p>
 <p align="right">
- i dont support tord or my other kin's actions. i am not a commie ok? ok
+ i dont support tord or my <a href="https://pronouns.cc/@140roaches/kin%20list">other kin's</a> actions. i am not a commie ok? ok
 </p>
 <p align="right">
    ata and sp links r under rmk, they dont work